NeuroTech-Leuven/TheMindWitcher/code/pythonscripts/imaginary_movement/README.md

 # Imaginary Movement
-This file contains the details on the implementation of an (imaginary) movement classification system using EEG (electroencephalography) data.
-This project aims to recognize two different states: moving your left hand, right hand or no hand at all.
+This folder and its readme contain the details on the implementation of an (imaginary) movement classification system using EEG (electroencephalography) data.
+This project aims to recognize three different states: moving your left hand, right hand or no hand at all.

-## Files and structure
-This directory contains both the Python notebooks used to construct the data models and the Python files that connect the OpenVIBE functionality with the game modification.

-### Models
-Folder: `models`.
-Contains all models used in this part of the project.

 ### Training the CSP model
 Folder: `trainCSP`.
-Contains all functionality to train the CSP model.
+Contains all functionality needed to train the CSP model.
 To do this, simply run the file `main.py`.
-It contains OpenVIBE .xml files and Python scripts identically to this folder and the `src` folder.
+All required OpenVIBE .xml files and Python scripts are present.

 ## Model implementations
 In order to achieve the imagined movement (IM) detection and classification goal, different models were trained using a public dataset.
 Once pre-trained, the models can then be finetuned for new hardware.
 In total, two pipelines are foreseen for the IM classification task; a machine learning pipeline and a deep learning pipeline.
 These models will be further discussed below.

 ## Dataset
 The public dataset that was used to pre-train our models is the [PhysioNet dataset](https://physionet.org/content/eegmmidb/1.0.0/).
 This dataset consists of over 1500 one- and two-minute EEG recordings, sampled at 160 Hz, obtained from 109 volunteers.
 In summary, the experimental runs were: